seejwy/skapi-doc/database/README.md

 ```

 :::warning Note
-When updating existing records using the `postRecord()` method, you only need to include the parameters you want to updateand the required `table` and `record_id` parameters.
+When updating existing records using the `postRecord()` method, you only need to include the parameters you want to update and the required `table` and `record_id` parameters.
 All other fields in the record will be left unchanged unless they are explicitly included in the method call.
 :::

 Any data provided in the first argument of `postRecord()` will overwrite its current value.
 Provide `null` to delete the current value.
 If you do not wish to update or delete the value, pass `undefined`.